BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

 ### CityDB tool Docker combined with 3DCityDB Docker

 This example shows how to use the 3DCityDB and CityDB tool Docker images in conjunction.
-We will download a CityGML 2.0 test dataset, create a 3DCityDB, import the test data and create a CityGML 3.0 export.
+We will download a CityGML 2.0 test dataset, create a 3DCityDB, import the test data, and create a CityGML 3.0 and CityJSON export.

 #### Data preparation